Aeolic verse: Choral Aeolics

 The tragic poets of Classical Athens continued the use of Aeolic verse (and dactylo-epitrite, with the addition of other types) for their choral odes, with additional metrical freedoms and innovations.
 Aeschylus, Sophocles, and Euripides each went his own way in developing Aeolics.

 Hellenistic Aeolics

 Theocritus provides an example of the Hellenistic adaptation of Aeolic poetry in his Idylls 28 – 31, which also imitate the Archaic Aeolic dialect.
 Idyll 29, a pederastic love poem, "which is presumably an imitation of Alcaeus and opens with a quotation from him," is in the same meter as Book II of Sappho.
 The other three poems are composed in the Greater Asclepiad meter (like Sappho, Book III).
-Also in the third century BC, a hymn by Aristonous (Collectanea Alexandrina 162) is composed in glyconic-pherecratean stanzas, and Philodamus' paean to Dionysus (CA 167) is partly analyzable by Aeolic principles.
+Also in the third century BC, a hymn by Aristonous is composed in glyconic-pherecratean stanzas, and Philodamus' paean to Dionysus is partly analyzable by Aeolic principles.

 Latin Aeolics

 Aeolic forms were included in the general Roman habit of using Greek forms in Latin poetry.
 Among the lyric poets, Catullus used glyconic-pherecratean stanzas (Catullus 34, 61), the Phalaecian hendecasyllable (many compositions), the Greater Asclepiad (Catullus 30) and the Sapphic stanza (Catullus 11 and 51, an adaptation of Sappho fr.
 31).
 Horace extended and standardized the use of Aeolics in Latin, also using the Alcaic stanza, the Lesser Asclepiad, and hipponacteans.
 In the summing-up poem "Exegi monumentum" (Odes 3.30), Horace makes the somewhat exaggerated claim: